The boys made gorgeous candy canes together. Each taking a part in the creating process.

 I taped off stripes with painters tape on a 12×12 pieces of scrapbook paper.

-I handed my toddler a tub of red finger paint and let him explore and cover the piece of paper!
+I handed my toddler a tub of red finger paint (affiliate link) and let him explore and cover the piece of paper!

 To finish off the painting, George added red glitter to add some sparkles and it makes the paper glisten!